-Additionally, concerns and allegations about adults should be treated as confidential and passed to the Head Teacher or a senior manager without delay.
+Additionally, concerns and allegations about adults should be treated as confidential and passed to the Head Teacher without delay.
+However if this is an allegation against the Head Teacher the Chair of Governors should contact the Named Senior Officer for Education as outlined on the back of the school Safeguarding and Child Protection policy.
 It is important that the child/young person and their family have a copy of the intimate care plan and any other linked documentation e.g. star chart.